-Usually the pattern mentions how much yarn is needed, as in the number of skeins and also the yardage – the total length of yarn used to make the garment.
-This is a good indicator to know how much of the yarn you will substitute you need in order to finish the project (and avoid loosing at yarn chicken!!).
-You will need to compare the yardage of the commercial yarn you choose in respect to the uardage used in the pattern and calculate how much skeins you need:
+Usually the pattern mentions how much yarn is needed, as in the number of skeins and also the yardage or meterage – the total length of yarn, in yards or meters, used to make the garment.
+This is a good indicator to know how much of the yarn you will substitute you need in order to finish the project (and avoid loosing at the dreaded yarn chicken "game"!!!).
+You will need to compare the yardage or meterage of the commercial yarn you choose in respect to the uardage used in the pattern and calculate how much skeins you need:

-total yardage in the pattern / total yardage for 1 skein of your substitute yarn = number of substitute skeins needed
+total yardage or meterage in the pattern / total yardage or meterage for 1 skein of your substitute yarn = number of substitute skeins needed

 Next step, you want to knit or crochet a sample to check your gauge in your substitute yarn.
 It is always a good idea to do so, but if you are substituting yarn, it is essential to make sure your work is true to the pattern and not end up with something way off after hours of hard work.
 Follow the patterns instructions in order to make your sample.
 Some pattern ask for blocking, others don’t.